-Stepping off our AC bus, the heat was scorching hot.
+Halong Bay is a re-known UNESCO World Heritage site, I wanted to see if it lived up to its hype!
+But stepping off our air conditioned bus, the heat was scorching hot.
 I had to buy a second bottle of sunscreen to nurse the farmer’s tan I was getting.

 We boarded the boat as a tour group herd amongst many and set off.
 The boat tour was nice and the seafood lunch served was okay, but not memorable.
 But for $19 for the whole tour, who can complain.

 Our boat was rather large.
 It felt more like a ship with many places to stand and watch the scenery and a dining hall below the deck for those who ordered lunch.